F.S.O.

 "F.S.O." (abbreviation of Fuck Shit Off) is a song by Australian rock band Regurgitator.
 The song was released in February 1996 as the band's first commercially released single and first single from the band's debut studio album Tu-Plang.
 The single peaked at number 51 in Australia.

+Details

 Ben Ely said, "Quan wrote this about his sister-in-law and how she got married to this guy who turned out to be a brute and was violent with her.
 This song is his anger at the situation.
 I love how it sounds like an angry song, though it's a song about not tolerating someone else's anger."

 Quan Yeomans said, "I was never particularly thrilled with my vocals on this one, but it has a punk urgency and ugliness about it that is apt for the idea behind it."

+Reception

+Andrew Stafford, in Pig City, called it "more statement than single.
+Ninety-three seconds of blistering hardcore buried in the middle of 18 minutes of feedback.
+Many fans returned or sold their copies, unsure what exactly they'd spent their money on."